Getting pregnant - some tips

 Fluid - get busy when there's lots about

 Cervical fluid is one of the reasons sperm can survive in women's bodies for up to 7 days.
+It also helps transport sperm to the egg/s when the time comes.

-Storage fluid might not be that obvious, but transport fluid usually is - there's lots of it and it's clear and stretchy, a bit like raw egg white.
+Notice it when you use the bathroom, or in the shower.
+The fluid that helps sperm survive might not be that obvious, but transport fluid usually is.
+There's lots of it and it's clear and stretchy, a bit like raw egg white.

 Transport fluid usually appears when you're ovulating or about to ovulate (release an egg), so if you notice it get busy.

-Storage fluid might not be that obvious, but transport fluid usually is - there's lots of it and it's clear and stretchy, a bit like raw egg white.
+Notice it when you use the bathroom, or in the shower.
+The fluid that helps sperm survive might not be that obvious, but transport fluid usually is.
+There's lots of it and it's clear and stretchy, a bit like raw egg white.

 Transport fluid usually appears when you're ovulating or about to ovulate (release an egg), so if you notice it get busy.

-Start testing from the day the test recommends and base this on your shortest cycle length, not your average cycle.
 It's usually best to test in the early evening, after you've not peed for a few hours (time to exercise that pelvic floor).

-Start testing from the day the test recommends and base this on your shortest cycle length, not your average cycle.
 It's usually best to test in the early evening, after you've not peed for a few hours (time to exercise that pelvic floor).

 Your temperature usually drops when your period is due.
 If it stays high you could be pregnant.